sotanodroid/saliency-client/docs/guide/README.md

 After defining the task, you can log in to the [annotation tool](https://annotator.saliency.ai/) and start annotating.

-[TODO make a screenshot more realistic.]
+[TODO make the screenshot more realistic.]

 ![Annotation Tool](/annotation-tool.png)